-We included publications in the last five years (2017-2021), where all criteria within an adapted PICO/PECO framework were fulfilled (Guyatt et al., 2011; Morgan et al., 2018):
+- We included publications in the last five years (2017-2021), where all criteria within an adapted - PICO/PECO framework were fulfilled (Guyatt et al., 2011; Morgan et al., 2018):

-P - Population: study subjects (in images) were wild or semi-wild vertebrate species (excluding domestic or farmed animals, invertebrates, and museum specimens).
-Datasets that included the target population but also contained images of other species (eg. domesticated species or humans) were also allowed, however the non-target population species were not included in the analysis.

-I - Intervention / Innovation: use of computer vision machine learning algorithms (including deep neural-networks ,, Support Vector Machines, Random Forests; Nacchia et al., 2021) for automated or semi-automated processing of image data (e.g., from camera traps, video tracking, thermal imaging; Nazir & Kaleem, 2021), at a scale where individual animals are visible (including aerial and drone images but excluding images gathered from satellites, biologging, X-ray, MRI images or equivalent).

-C - Comparator / Context: images from the wild or semi-wild (including zoo enclosures, but excluding lab-based or agricultural / aquaculture / pet studies).

-O - Outcomes: analyses focus on individual animal / species recognition / classification or animal behaviour recognition / classification.

-2.2 | Searches
+P - Population: study subjects (in images) were wild or semi-wild vertebrate species (excluding 117 118 domestic or farmed animals, invertebrates, and museum specimens).
+Datasets that included the 119 target population but also contained images of other species (e.g., domesticated species or humans) were also allowed, however the non-target population species were not included in the analysis.
+120 121 I - Intervention / Innovation: use of computer vision machine learning algorithms (including Deep 122 /Convolutional Neural Networks Support Vector Machines, Random Forests; Nacchia et al., 2021) 123 for automated or semi-automated processing of image data (e.g., from camera traps, video tracking, 124 thermal imaging; Nazir & Kaleem, 2021), at a scale where individual animals are visible (including 125 aerial and drone images but excluding images gathered from satellites, biologging, X-ray, MRI 126 images or equivalent).
+C - Comparator / Context: images from the wild or semi-wild (including zoo enclosures, but 127 128 excluding lab-based or agricultural / aquaculture / pet studies).
+129 O - Outcomes: analyses focus on individual animal / species recognition / classification or animal 130 behaviour recognition / classification.
+We recognised six main outcome types: "species 131 recognition/classification (object detection)", "individual recognition (re-identification)", "counting 132 individuals (at given time)", "tracking (following through space)", "behaviour detection (at given time)", "behaviour classification (changes over time)".
+133 134 2.2 | Searches 135 For a representative sample of multi-disciplinary literature, we ran a literature search using Scopus search engine on 2021/10/10 with a pre-piloted search string: (TITLE-ABS-KEY ((automatic 136 137 OR "machine learning" OR "computer learning" OR "deep learning" OR "neural network" OR "random forest" OR "convolutional neural" OR "convolutional network" OR "learning 138 139 algorithm" OR "Support Vector") AND (image OR camera OR video OR vision) AND 140 (wild OR population OR "species identif" OR "species label" OR "species richness" OR

-For a representative sample of multi-disciplinary literature, we ran a literature search using Scopus search engine on 2021/10/10 with a pre-piloted search string: (TITLE-ABS-KEY ((\automatic\ OR "machine learning" OR "computer learning" OR "deep learning" OR "neural network\" OR "random forest\" OR "convolutional neural" OR "convolutional network\" OR "learning algorithm\" OR "Support Vector\" ) AND ( image\ OR camera\ OR video\ OR vision ) AND (\wild\ OR population\ OR "species identif\" OR "species label\" OR "species richness" OR (behavio\ AND within/ 10 classif\) OR (behavio\ AND within/ 10 recogn\)) AND NOT ("natural language" OR "sign language" OR accelomet\ OR clinical\ OR industr\ OR agricult\ OR farm\ OR leaf OR husbandry OR food\ OR tissue\ OR cell\ OR cultur\ OR wildfire\ OR "tree growth" OR forestry OR hydrolog\ OR engineer\ OR "oxygen species" OR molec\ OR bacteria\ OR microb\ OR chemi\ OR spectrom\ OR brain\ OR drug\ OR patient\ OR cancer\ OR smoking OR disease OR diabet\ OR landsat\ OR sentinel OR satellite\ OR "land cover" OR "land use" OR "vegetation map\" OR galax\ OR "Google Earth" OR scan\ OR "X-ray" OR "health care" OR participant\ OR emotion\ OR employee\ OR speech OR proceedings ) ) ) AND PUBYEAR > 2016.
-We did not use language filters to ensure we captured literature from multiple countries.
+(behavio AND within/ 10 classif) OR (behavio AND within/ 10 recogn)) AND NOT

+("natural language" OR "sign language" OR accelomet OR clinical OR industr OR agricult OR farm OR leaf OR husbandry OR food OR tissue OR cell OR cultur OR wildfire OR "tree growth" OR forestry OR hydrolog OR engineer OR "oxygen species" OR molec OR bacteria OR microb OR chemi OR spectrom OR brain OR drug OR patient OR cancer OR smoking OR disease OR diabet OR landsat OR sentinel OR satellite OR "land cover" OR "land use" OR "vegetation map" OR galax OR "Google Earth" OR scan OR "X-ray" OR "health care" OR participant OR emotion OR employee OR speech OR proceedings))) AND PUBYEAR > 2016.
+We conducted a search update in 2022 to capture all articles published in 2021 (details in Supplementary File 1).
+Further, we did not use language filters to ensure we captured literature from multiple countries.
 We chose Scopus as their bibliometric information was easy to handle than other databases such as the Web of Science (note that bibliometric information form two databases are usually not compatible to each other).